semrush/intergalactic/website/docs/components/input/input.md

 You can place [Counter](/components/counter/) inside the input or next to its label.
 Counter usually shows the number of available characters, limits, etc. The counter is usually non-clickable.

-> Please do not use the [Tag](/components/tag/) component for the counter.
+> Please don’t use the [Tag](/components/tag/) component for the counter.
 It has a different purpose and functionality.

 @table-caption Input with counter